 Ah, yeah.
 For a few years there it was pretty hectic because the deadlines seemed to be never ending, so it did get too much.
 Filming for this Life Extention video is the happiest I’ve been since filming for my first Blind video part for sure.
 I’m 25 years old now and I feel like I need to go hard for this one, and I’m pumped on the footage I’ve already got.
 Nobody’s really seen much of most of us on the team in a few years, so people think we’re done.
 The footage I’ve seen of Nick Trapasso is untouchable!

-What’s your favourite board graphic of all the ones you’ve had?
+What’s your favorite board graphic of all the ones you’ve had?

 I really like my new L.E one – the kangaroo griffin.
 Mark Lording did a f*@kin’ good job on that.
 He’s an Aussie tattooist who does all this really good Australiana shit.
 I really like the Jack Daniels one because it got ceased and desisted.
 They made us stop production never to be sold again.